econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 To be clear, the aim of that literature was to explain the holding of $\lqdt$ defined as dollar cash holdings, to study questions like the 'velocity' of money and the role of money supply and money demand in determining interest rates -- not to explain saving behavior.

-*Wealth In the Utility Function: Cobb-Douglas Form*
+### Wealth In the Utility Function: Cobb-Douglas Form

 But for the question of how to incorporate wealth in the utility function, [](doi:10.2139/ssrn.4693176) proposed a mathematically identical formulation in which assets $\aNrm$ takes the place of $\lqdt$ in the Rotemberg-Poterba utility function.[^mora]
 The Cobb-Douglas functional form is commonly used in other contexts, but does not seem to have been explored as a formulation for how to put a direct wealth-holding motive in the utility function.

 [^mora]: The question of whether $\aNrm$ or $\mNrm$ should be in the utility function is of little importance; here we prefer $\aNrm$ because assets after consumption are immune to considerations of whether the time period is a year, a quarter, or a month.

-%% MNW: I actually don't understand the point in this footnote.

 The upshot is that if we credit the proposition that the ownership of wealth yields utility, then there is good precedent for the functional form of [](doi:10.2139/ssrn.4693176).
 Henceforth we will call this the Tzitzouris-Rotemberg-Poterba or 'TRP' utility function.